 Please note that this job description is not designed to cover or contain a comprehensive listing of activities, duties, or responsibilities that are required of the employee for this job.
 This job description is not an employment agreement or contract.
 Management has the exclusive right to alter this job description at any time with or without notice.

 Adherence to Company Policies and Rules

-Somnia, Inc. and its affiliates are Equal Opportunity/Affirmative Action employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, gender identity, sexual orientation, protected veteran status or other protected classifications as deemed by law.
+Somnia Inc. and its affiliates are Equal Opportunity/Affirmative Action employers.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, gender identity, sexual orientation, protected veteran status, or other protected classifications as deemed by law.

 This job description will be used as the basis for the Vice President of Clinical Operations Performance Evaluation in the practice and administrative setting.
 The appraisal system will be used to reward the Vice President of Clinical Operations who excels in the practice and administrative setting and to offer comments to help improve deficient areas of practice or capabilities of the individual.
 Vice Presidents of Clinical Operations who consistently fail to improve in deficient areas after a given period will be counseled, possibly suspended, or even terminated if unable to perform the duties of the job description.